Mission Statement

 (A) ACTIVE MEMBERS-

-(1) Persons who hold probationary, general or grandfather Detention Officer certification issued by the North Carolina Sheriffs’ Education and Training Standards Commission on the date of application and subsequent renewals unless such certification has been revoked, suspended or denied;
+(1) Persons who hold probationary, general or grandfather Detention Officer certification issued by the North Carolina Sheriffs’ Education and Training Standards Commission unless such certification has been revoked, suspended or denied; provided, however, that an active member who is separated by one agency and reappointed by another agency within 30 days of the separation shall remain as an active member if otherwise qualified.

 (C) ASSOCIATE MEMBERS- Persons who are not otherwise eligible for active membership, including members of the general public who support the mission and goals of the North Carolina Jail Administrators’ Association and who promote professionalism in the field of jail services.
 Associate members have the same privileges as active members, except the right to vote or to hold office.